MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-load-balance-network-traffic.md

 # Load balance network traffic in an SDN fabric using VMM

+In this article learn how to configure Software Load Balancer (SLB) for the internal and external network traffic through a VIP in Software Define Networking (SDN).

-You can use the Software Load Balancer (SLB) to distribute the network traffic evenly among the workloads in Software Define Networking (SDN) managed by the Cloud Service Providers (CSPs) and the tenants.
+You can use the SLB to distribute the network traffic evenly among the workloads in Software Define Networking (SDN) managed by the Cloud Service Providers (CSPs) and the tenants.
 For more information, see [Software Load Balancer (SLB)](sdn-slb.md).

 System Center Virtual Machine Manager (VMM) supports the following two scenarios of load balancing: